ahdinosaur/watch-lr/README.md

 Or you could use [inject-lr-script](https://github.com/mattdesl/inject-lr-script) to inject it while serving HTML content.

+Or you could use [ecstatic-lr](https://github.com/ahdinosaur/ecstatic-lr) to serve static files with automatic injection.

 #### Browser Plugin

 First, install the LiveReload plugin for your browser of choice (e.g. [Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en)).